xiaoxuezhu-zju/psr-dataset/README.md

 ## License

 Please refer to the licenses and terms of the released Hugging Face dataset, the LoRA adapter, the DeepSeek-Math-7B-Base model, Isabelle/HOL, and AFP.
 Generated proofs should always be independently checked by Isabelle before use.

+For questions about the model, dataset, or paper, please contact me. email:22521298@zju.edu.cn